Charlie Muffin: Plot

 The Russian agent is released and flies home to Moscow, while Cuthbertson and Ruttgers are presumably disgraced and dismissed from their positions, and Charlie and Edith, now in hiding in Brighton, celebrate their freedom with the money.

 Cast

+Reception

+The New York Times wrote: "Directed crisply and cleverly by Jack Gold ...
+Charlie Muffin is a diverting spy adventure, complete with a genuine surprise ending.
+The characters sometimes dissolve into caricatures, creating the childish impression that the British and American agents are idiots while the Russians are generally masterful."